a11smiles/WellArchitected-OpenHack/challenges/ch2/README.md

 To succeed in this challenge, you must have the following implemented under the conditions specified in the customer requirements.

 * All deployments must be non-destructive.
-Only environment components not in the current configuration should be destroyed.
+Environment components not in the current configuration should be maintained allowing administrators to delete them manually.
 * Build and release pipelines must be built in Azure DevOps to automatically:
     * Build and deploy the infrastructure to Woodgrove Bank's Azure subscription
     * Build and deploy the web application on both web virtual machines